Swift420/LecturerLink-API/README.md

-# Lecturer Management API
+# LecturerLink API Documentation

+## Introduction

-The problem centers on developing a Restful API for effectively managing staff, their offices, and allocated courses within the Faculty of Computing and Informatics.
-These offices can accommodate multiple lecturers.
-A lecturer is characterized by essential attributes, including a staff number, office number, staff name, title, and a list of the courses they are teaching.
+This repository contains the implementation of a RESTful API for effectively managing staff, their offices, and allocated courses within the Faculty of Computing and Informatics.
+The API is designed to provide the following functionalities:
-Additionally, a course is characterized by specific details such as the course name, course code, and NQF (National Qualifications Framework) leve

-The API has the following functionalities:
--  Add a new lecturer
+1. **Add a New Lecturer**
--  Retrieve a list of all lecturers within the faculty.
+2. **Retrieve a list of all lecturers within the faculty.**
--  Update an existing lecturer's information.
+3. **Update an existing lecturer's information.**
--  Retrieve the details of a specific lecturer by their staff number.
+4. **Retrieve the details of a specific lecturer by their staff number.**
--  Delete a lecturer's record by their staff number.
+5. **Delete a lecturer's record by their staff number.**
--  Retrieve all the lecturers that teach a certain course.
+6. **Retrieve all the lecturers that teach a certain course.**
--  Retrieve all the lecturers that sit in the same office.
+7. **Retrieve all the lecturers that sit in the same office.**

-Note that the staff number should serve as a unique identifier for a lecturer

-##### Technologies Used

-- Ballerina
+The API adheres to the OpenAPI standard and is implemented using the Ballerina programming language.